 DESCRIPTION: Urban Planning & Sustainable Development Coordinator

-The Philadelphia Reparations Task Force seeks an Urban Planning & Sustainable Development Expert to lead community cohorts and an urban planning & sustainable development committee to develop reparations proposals that provide solutions to the issues of human ecology and metropolitan living among Black Philadelphians.
-The coordinator must have the capacity to provide pro bono professional expertise, be excellent coordinators, and work very well with others.
-Applicants should have experience in the sector, and experience in activism, social justice, grassroots community organizing, or reparatory justice.
-Task Force members will be generally expected to:
+The Philadelphia Reparations Task Force Urban Planning & Sustainable Development Expert will lead community cohorts and an urban planning & sustainable development committee to develop reparations proposals that provide solutions to the issues of human ecology and metropolitan living among Black Philadelphians.
+The coordinator will provide pro bono professional expertise, excellent coordinating, and work with reparations stakeholders in Philadelphia.
+The coordinator will have experience in the sector, and experience in activism, social justice, grassroots community organizing, or reparatory justice.
+Task Force coordinator will:

 - Develop, read, review, and write reports.

 - Build and maintain partnerships in their sector.

 - Develop and manage committees, subcommittees, and stakeholder relationships.

 - Participate in and lead courses, conferences, convenings, fundraising efforts, media and community forums, and public events.